 Luther was armed with renewed determination that he would not recant his protests against the Catholic Church.
 After a struggle of several years with officials in Rome, he was excommunicated in 1520.

 This was only the beginning of his continued teaching and preaching with great enthusiasm.
 He proclaimed the gospel of Jesus Christ to small gatherings.
 Soon those new fellowships of Christian believers grew.
 Some scoffed at them by calling them, "Lutherans."
-Thus, the first denomination was named, because of the leadership of one of the greatest men in Christendom.
+Thus, the first denomination was named.

 From the writings of professor Kenneth Osbeck in 101 Hymn Stories, we read that Luthers' famous hymn is the most powerful one of the Protestant Reformation.
 Osbeck writes: "It became the battle cry of the people, a great source of strength .This hymn has been translated into practically every known language and is regarded as one of the noblest and most classic examples of Christian hymnody."

-This is one of my favorite hymns to sing because it covers so much territory for the Christian's life.
-We find the answer to conflict, striving, spiritual warfare, and at last, victory.
+This hymn covers the full sweep of the Christian's life.
+In it, we find the answer to conflict, striving, spiritual warfare, and at last, victory.
 The second verse describes it beautifully:

 "Did we in our own strength confide, Our striving would be losing.